A group of characters, often a mix of heroes and villains, are trapped by some form of Applied Phlebotinum

 - Anyone murdered by the killer in Midnight Movie becomes trapped in the black and white Hillbilly Horrors film he originates from.

-- Deep in the Valley, a Porn with Plot where two friends get trapped in a porno, and find it's not all fun and games, as there is a yandere and a cop after them.
+- In the sex comedy Deep in the Valley, two friends get trapped in a world based on porn movie cliches, and find it's not all fun and games when a lovesick stalker and a Fair Cop go after them.

 - The Cabin in the Woods is a borderline example.
 It doesn't feature characters that are trapped in a horror movie per se, but it does feature them trapped in a world of horror movie cliches.
 It's also implied that the monsters seen in the last third inspired movie monsters.